fish-shell/fish-shell/sphinx_doc_src/cmds/bind.rst

 - ``backward-kill-line``, move everything from the beginning of the line to the cursor to the killring

-- ``backward-kill-path-component``, move one path component to the left of the cursor (everything from the last "/" or whitespace exclusive) to the killring
+- ``backward-kill-path-component``, move one path component to the left of the cursor to the killring.
+A path component is everything likely to belong to a path component, i.e. not any of the following: `/={,}'\":@ |;<>&`, plus newlines and tabs.

-- ``backward-kill-word``, move the word to the left of the cursor to the killring
+- ``backward-kill-word``, move the word to the left of the cursor to the killring.
+The "word" here is everything up to punctuation or whitespace.

 - ``backward-word``, move one word to the left